 Nothing is more traumatic than losing a loved one due to the wrongful conduct of another.
 Unfortunately, these avoidable tragedies occur often in Chicago, Illinois and across the country.

-The lawyers of Salvi, Schostok & Pritchard P.C. help families who have lost loved ones in accidents caused by others.
+The wrongful death lawyers of Salvi, Schostok & Pritchard P.C. help families who have lost loved ones in accidents caused by others.
 We believe these families deserve compassionate service, prompt answers and just compensation.

 Since our firm was founded, we have helped the survivors of wrongful death victims in Chicago and throughout Illinois.
 Our results include: